William Martin Aiken

-William Martin Aiken (April 1, 1855 – December 7, 1908) was an American architect who served as Supervising Architect of the United States Treasury and oversaw and participated in the design and construction of numerous federal buildings during his appointment that now reside on the National Register of Historic Places.
+William Martin Aiken (April 1, 1855 – December 7, 1908) was an American architect who served as Supervising Architect of the United States Treasury and during his appointment oversaw and participated in the design and construction of numerous federal buildings that now reside on the National Register of Historic Places.

 Early life

-William Aiken was born in Charleston, South Carolina and educated at The University of the South from 1872 to 1874.
+William Aiken was born in Charleston, South Carolina, and educated at The University of the South from 1872 to 1874.
 He taught at his alma mater in his last year of attendance and moved to Charleston to teach a special course in architecture.
 In 1877, he moved to Boston, MA and continued to teach Architecture at MIT until 1879.
 After leaving MIT, he served under in the office of noted American architect Henry Hobson Richardson and left in 1883 to serve under other architects until 1886.
 He left Boston to start his own practice in Cincinnati, Ohio.

 Supervising Architect

 Aiken was appointed as Supervising Architect of the United States Treasury and sworn in on April 1, 1895.
 During his short tenure, he oversaw the design of many notable federal buildings such as the Denver and Philadelphia mints.
-He resigned his position on June 30, 1897 to practice architecture in New York with Bruce Price and act as a consultant architect to the City of New York.
+He resigned his position on June 30, 1897, to practice architecture in New York with Bruce Price and act as a consultant architect to the City of New York.

 Death

-Aiken died on December 7, 1908 during an operation at a New York City Hospital.
+Aiken died on December 7, 1908, during an operation at a New York City Hospital.